aleen42/PersonalWiki/Programming/JavaScript/high_performance/string_regular_expressions/string_regular_expressions.md

 Now, if there is no trailing `</html>` and the last `[\s\S]*?` expands to the end of the string, the regex immediately fails because there are no backtracking points to return to.

 A quantifier is nested when it occurs within a grouping that is itself repeated by a quantifier (e.g., `(x+)*`).
-Even if it's not actually a performance hazard (危險), it can still easily create a massive number of ways to divide text between the inner and outer quantifiers while attempting to match a string.
+Even if it's not a performance hazard (危險), it can still easily create a massive number of ways to divide text between the inner and outer quantifiers while attempting to match a string.

 Considering the following regex which is mainly used to match HTML tags:

 **/&lt;(?:[&#94;&gt;"']|"[&#94;"]&#42;"|'[&#94;']&#42;')&#42;&gt;/**

 In comparison with a naive solution **/&lt;[&#94;&gt;]&#42;&gt;/**, it also accounts for `>` characters occur within attribute values.
 So far, there's no risk of runaway backtracking, despite the nested `*` quantifier.
 Look at the first alternative in the non-capturing group: `[^>"']`, and this can match only one character at a time, which seems a little inefficient.
 So, how about adding `+` quantifier at the end of this alternative?
-A disaster is going to be happened.
+A disaster is going to happen.

-If the regex matches an opening `<` character, but there is no following `>` that would allows the match attempt to complete successfully, runaway backtracking will happen.
+If the regex matches an opening `<` character, but there is no following `>` that would allow the match attempt to complete successfully, runaway backtracking will happen.
 As the huge number of ways the new inner quantifier `+` can be combined with the outer quantifier `*`, there're plenty of ways to attempt before giving up. **Watch out**!

 > Because a regex's performance can be wildly different depending on the text it's applied to, there's no straightforward way to benchmark regexes against each other.
-To help catching runaway backtracking early, it's recommended to always test regexes with long strings that contain partial (不完整的) matches.
+To help to catch runaway backtracking early, it's recommended to always test regexes with long strings that contain partial (不完整的) matches.

 #### 2.4 More ways to improve regular expression efficiency